juandaangarita/pizzeria/README.md

 Includes the following layers:

-- Persistence: It is used ListCrudRepository and also ListPagingAndSortingRepository
+- Persistence: It is used ListCrudRepository and also ListPagingAndSortingRepository.
-- Service: It is used ExceptionHandler, Dto's, Transactional Labels
+- Service: It is used ExceptionHandler, Dto's, Transactional Labels.
-- Controller: Used to expose the API
+- Controller: Used to expose the API.

 ## Test: TODO